top of page

 1 in 12 Asian American and Pacific Islander (API) immigrant adults are chronically infected with hepatitis B in the US.

-Asian Americans and Pacific Islanders tend to be infected at a much higher rate, with 1 in 12 immigrant adults chronically infected with hepatitis B, compared to 1 in 1000 in the general population.
+Asian Americans and Pacific Islanders tend to be infected at a much higher rate, with 1 in 12 immigrant adults chronically infected with hepatitis B, compared to 1 in 1000 non-Hispanic white Americans.
 Without treatment or monitoring, 1 in 4 of these individuals will die from liver cancer or liver failure.
 Many die at the prime of their lives and as early as 30 years of age, leaving behind family members and children.

 In California alone liver cancer is the #1 leading cause of cancer deaths among Laotian American men, the 2nd leading cause of cancer deaths among Cambodian and Vietnamese men, the 4th leading cause of cancer deaths among Chinese and Korean men, and the 5th leading cause of deaths among Filipino men.